DON’T FENCE ME IN!

 Tell them:

 Nelson is part of our community.
-School greenspace is public space.
-Reopen the field at Lord Nelson Elementary immediately.
+School greenspace is essential community space.
+We need the VSB to reopen the field at Lord Nelson Elementary.

 Background